-The Secretary/Treasurer shall simultaneously serve as Secretary/Treasurer of the medical board and the medical staff.
-S/he shall act on behalf of the Vice President in his/her absence.
+The Secretary/Treasurer shall simultaneously serve as Secretary/Treasurer of the medical board and the medical staff and shall act on behalf of the Vice President in the absence of the Vice President.

 SECTION 4.
 REMOVAL OF OFFICERS AND MEMBERS OF THE BOARD